About

 • Price: $30 for a 30-minute trial lesson (free if the student enrolls)

-New Mozart School of Music states that learning music enriches lives, teaches perseverance, and allows students to discover the joys of creating music.
-The school has been voted Best of Silicon Valley by the Metro Newspaper and reports a proven record of excellence, including numerous award-winning students and appearances on BRAVO, Nickelodeon, Palo Alto Weekly, and more.
+New Mozart School of Music states that it believes learning music enriches lives, teaches perseverance, and allows students to discover the joys of creating music.
+The school has been voted Best of Silicon Valley by the Metro Newspaper and reports a proven record of excellence with numerous award-winning students and appearances on BRAVO, NICK, and Palo Alto Weekly.
 Graduates have gone on to study at institutions such as the Cleveland Institute of Music, Berklee College of Music, Yale, Harvard, Cornell, UC Berkeley, and New York University.
+New Mozart’s talented students are scheduled to make their debut at Solti Hall in Budapest, Hungary, on July 2, 2026, following performances at Vienna’s Musikverein and New York’s Carnegie Hall.

 • Ages: 3–18 years old